openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 -  Package headers of two package modules in the same package have different identifiers.

-Every *package module* may directly use all exported entities from the core packages of the standard library (see :ref:`Standard Library Usage`).
+Every *package module* can directly use all exported entities from the core packages of the standard library (see :ref:`Standard Library Usage`).

 A *package module* can directly access all top-level entities declared in all